Type Design

 The Malee Scholarship 2021 Finalist

-Last year I was honoured to be selected as one of three finalists of The Malee Scholarship 2021, a scholarship fund initiated and funded by Sharp Type, to support and empower women of colour in type design field.
+The Malee Scholarship is a scholarship fund initiated and funded by Sharp Type, to support and empower women of colour in type design field.

 Her Design Stories (Interview)